python/cpython/Doc/library/os.rst

      forking a child process;
    * *"child"* means the function is called from the child process.

-   Functions registered for execution before forking are executed in reverse registration order.
-Functions registered for execution after forking (either in the parent or in the child) are executed in registration order.
+   Functions registered for execution before forking are called in reverse registration order.
+Functions registered for execution after forking (either in the parent or in the child) are called in registration order.

    Note that :c:func:`fork` calls made by third-party C code may not